k1yrix/soberdocs.github.io/md/home.md

-## Welcome to the unnoficial documentation for Sober!
+## Welcome to the unofficial documentation for Sober!

 Sober is:
 * The easiest way of running Roblox on Linux